no-fire/no-fire.github.io/_posts/2017-04-10-Environment-Setup.md

         5. Go to `localhost:8890/tree` in browser

-        6. On Jupyter's Change kernel to 'Python [condaenv:deepLearning]’
+        6. Change kernel to your deep learning one.
+On Jupyter's top bar, Kernel>'Python [condaenv:deepLearning]’

     3. Want a file explorer - nautilus